 Our online Sociology A Level course looks at the way society works and develops.
-The study of sociology is absorbing and highly practical, with applications in a wide range of professional and personal situations, from families and education to the media and crime.
+The study of sociology is absorbing and highly practical - you'll find that much of what you learn applies to a wide range of professional and personal situations, from family and education to the media and crime.

-Throughout the duration of the A Level Sociology course you will develop a wide-ranging understanding of our social structure and how it operates.
-You will begin with a focus on family and cultural identity, and progress onto issues such as wealth, poverty and welfare.
-You will also study the health and education needs of society, as well as belief systems, crime and the media.
+Throughout the A Level Sociology course you'll develop a wide-ranging understanding of our social structure and how it operates.
+You'll begin with a focus on family and cultural identity, and progress onto issues such as wealth, poverty and welfare.
+You'll also study the health and education needs of society, as well as belief systems, crime and the media.

-You will learn some of the methods used by sociologists and be shown how apply that knowledge to your own research project.
+You'll learn some of the methods used by sociologists and be shown how apply that knowledge to your own research project.
 Through your sociology studies you'll understand more about the development of societies and the forces which shape behaviour, values and identity.
-And in understanding more about the world around you, you'll come to understand your own motivations and behaviours better.
+By understanding more about the world around you, you'll come to understand your own motivations and behaviours better.

 The A Level Sociology is structured into 10 individual units which relate to three themes.
-All three themes have externally examined assessments.
+Each theme is assessed through an exam.

 Unit 2: Educational achievement and politics